 As we discussed in our post on carbohydrates and fertility, sugar is a simple carbohydrate that creates a quick and momentary spike in blood sugar and insulin levels.
 Over time, this pattern can lead to:

 And when it comes to your reproductive health, persistently elevated insulin levels have been associated with:

 On top of all this, sugar is also addicting… Ever have a sugar craving?
 Especially when you’re stressed?
 That’s because sugar provides your body with an immediate source of energy and serotonin (one of the feel-good chemicals in your brain).

-Okay, we think you get it – extra sugar in your diet is not such a good thing.
+Okay, we think you get it – that extra sugar intake is not such a good thing for your health.

 Now let’s turn our attention to artificial sweeteners…

 When it comes to artificial sweeteners, you don’t have to search long or hard for different choices….
 Just take a look at the dish of multi-colored packets on the table next time you go out to eat:

 Yellow (sucralose) – Splenda